Digital euro

 The ECB and Eurosystem national central banks will continue to provide updates on the digital euro project as the work progresses.

-If you require any further information please contact the Central Bank of Ireland’s Digital Euro Project Team at [email protected].
+If you require any further information, please contact the Central Bank of Ireland’s Digital Euro Unit at [email protected].
+Additional information can be found on the ECB’s website.

 See also: